NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 You may want to see the number of available bays, the current temperature, and the time.

-Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each of these pieces of information?
+Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 >Q. Which class is responsible for the number of available bays (and why)?
 >